 We loved seeing Brussels Sprouts on almost every menu.
 I feel this particular vegetable should get out more.
 They shouldn’t be just for Christmas.

 2. Craft is crucial to the DC food scene

 We found the craft culture in almost every place we ate, and we loved it.

 Every restaurant proudly highlighted the use of local produce.
 From seafood and steaks to wine, beer and Bourbon.
 This is something that Washington should rightly congratulate itself on.

 4. Juices and cocktail ingredients all made in house

-None of the restaurants we ate in would have considered buying in concentrate or pre made juices.
-This went so far that Cuba Libra crushed its own cain sugar!
+None of the restaurants we ate in would have considered buying in concentrate or pre-made juices.
+This went so far that Cuba Libra crushed its cane sugar!

 5. Wonderfully beautiful places to eat

-Every venue looked fantastic with a real studied approach to making sure that the diner’s eyes where feasted on the decor before they sampled the food.
+Every venue looked fantastic with a real studied approach to making sure that the diner’s eyes were feasted on the decor before they sampled the food.